AnanthaKrish/Awesome-Swift-Packages/README.md

 * [Vapor](https://github.com/vapor/vapor) - 💧 A server-side Swift web framework. https://vapor.codes
 * [Perfect](https://github.com/PerfectlySoft/Perfect) - Server-side Swift.
 The Perfect core toolset and framework for Swift Developers.
 (For mobile back-end development, website and API development, and more…
 * [Kitura](https://github.com/IBM-Swift/Kitura) - A Swift web framework and HTTP server. http://www.kitura.io

+## Contributing

+* Make an individual pull request for each suggestion.
+* Use the following format: [PACKAGE](LINK) - DESCRIPTION.
+* New categories, or improvements to the existing categorization are welcome.
+* Keep descriptions short and simple, but descriptive.

+##  License
+* Distributed under the MIT license.
+See LICENSE for more information.